 What are Fog Lights?

 Fog lights are specialized lights designed for use in poor visibility conditions, such as fog, rain, or snow.
-Unlike regular headlights, fog lights have a unique beam shape.
-They are mounted low on the vehicle, usually near the front bumper, to reduce glare and illuminate the road directly in front of the vehicle.
-This makes it easier to see the surface of the road and markers like lane lines.
+Unlike regular headlights, fog lights have a low beam pattern.

 How to Measure Fog Lights’ Visibility?